 DevaWorld features & How-to

-DevaWorld is geared to the entire dementia journey, from mild cognitive impairment to more severe stages.
-Supported by a caregiver, such as a family member or care professional, people with dementia are players, navigating their way through our dementia-friendly world.
-The person with dementia assumes the role of the “player”, while their caregiver assumes the role of a “supporter”.
+DevaWorld supports people throughout their dementia journey, from mild cognitive impairment to more severe stages.
+Supported by a care partner (a family member or care professional), participants navigate through a series of carefully designed environments filled with opportunities for interaction.
+The participant assumes the role of the “player”, while their care partner assumes the role of the “supporter”.

 The supporter assists the player in any way that helps to experience the world.
-They might help players to tap, or point out objects in the world and suggest taking a closer look.
-(More about this below.)
-Both the player and the supporter explore the game as equals – and together partake in DevaWorld’s therapeutically-informed activities.
+They might help players to tap, or draw attention to objects in the world and suggest taking a closer look.
+(More about prompting below.)
+Both the player and the supporter explore the game as equals, and together partake in DevaWorld’s therapeutically-informed activities.
 DevaWorld is designed to soothe, delight, and strengthen your care partnership – one that can often be under strain from the stress of living with dementia.

 Read on for more information on setup, on-boarding, players and sharing, and getting the most out of your play session.
 We’re glad you’re here.
 Come into our world!

 As a person’s dementia progresses, independence is lost, confidence is eroded and the world shrinks.
 Typically, it becomes increasingly difficult for a person to express the impact of these losses or what they might need.
-Understandably, fear and frustration can lead to their feeling unsettled, misunderstood, agitated or bored.
-Stimuli that was once enjoyed may now be disorienting and stressful.
+Understandably, fear frustration, and restlessness can set in.
+Some people find it easier to withdraw, they may seem bored or tired.
+Activities that were once enjoyed may now be disorienting and stressful.
 Yet, being under-stimulated also has its problems.

-Every detail of DevaWorld, from the gentle unfolding of places and activities, to the decision to reduce shadows and remove the informational load, co-designed with people with dementia, and carefully engineered using patent-pending digital engagement research principles.
+Every aspect of DevaWorld, from the way places and activities gently unfold, to the decision to reduce unnecessary visual detail, like shadows, is designed to reduce the cognitive load and allow the essential messaging to be clear and clean.
+DevaWorld is co-designed with people living with dementia, and is carefully engineered using universal design principles.

 - On the Dashboard (see top right of this site to access it), you can add as many players as you wish.
 Always do the set up ahead of time.